-- 2016 Business Review and Sustainable Development Report
+- 2018 Business Review and Sustainable Development Report

-- Appendix to 2016 Business Review and Sustainable Development Report (in French)
+- Appendix to 2018 Business Review and Sustainable Development Report (in French)

-- "Fair practices and transparency" sheet (09/06/2016 version)
+- "Loyalty and Transparency" sheet (11/21/2017 version)

 - Caisse des Dépôts Group's Materiality Analysis (methodological note)

-ACCESSIBLE, LEGIBLE AND TRANSPARENT INFORMATION
+ACCESSIBLE, CLEAR AND TRANSPARENT INFORMATION

-A DRIVER FOR CONTINUOUS IMPROVEMENT
+LEVERAGING CONTINUOUS IMPROVEMENT